fz172/fanfly/_posts/2026-07-28-rigging_control_surfaces_and_cable_routing.md

 ### Rudder Calibration

-To calibrate the rudder, I need to ensure it moves 22 +/- 2 degrees on both sides.
+To calibrate the rudder, I needed to ensure it moves 22 +/- 2 degrees on both sides.
 To measure the movement, I downloaded an app called Protractor from the Play Store and stuck my phone to the side of the rudder.
 Then as I moved the rudder, the app read a degree offset from the starting point.
 I checked the offset was 20.x degrees on both sides, so it was within range.

 I think I can get the range closer to 22 degrees.
 I will leave it like this for now and adjust if the turning doesn’t feel right after I get the engine started.